kmcd/codecast/01_command_line/script.md

    echo "frperg grkg" | tr a-zA-Z n-za-mN-ZA-M secret text
      A number of email programs and Usenet news readers support ROT13 encoding.
 Wikipedia contains a good article on the subject: http://en.wikipedia .org/wiki/ROT13. tr can perform another trick, too.
-Using the -s option, tr can “squeeze” (delete) repeated instances of a character:
+Using the -s option, tr can "squeeze" (delete) repeated instances of a character:
   [me@linuxbox ~]$ echo "aaabbbccc" | tr -s ab abccc
   Here we have a string containing repeated characters.
 By specifying the set ab to tr, we eliminate the repeated instances of the letters in the set, while leaving the character that is missing from the set (c) unchanged.
 Note that the repeating characters must be adjoining.
 If they are not, the squeez- ing will have no effect: